shabbir0052/action-eslint/README.md

 - configure eslint(create eslint config file) :- `npm run lint -- --init`

     This will create .eslintrc.cjs file.
 You can replace the content of that file with the one in this repo

+- Dev dependecies listed in package.json file will be needed to configure eslint.
+If any of those dependecies are not installed while perfermoning above step install it mannually as dev dependencies

 - Run eslint :-`npx eslint '**/*{js,jsx,ts,tsx}'`